domiwk/didots/README.md

 For example to run DiDOTS trained on synthetic datasets built with Mistral run `/recipes/distill_llm_BART_Mistral_7B.sh`

-You can change parameters inside the bash file to run different systems. (e.g  set PATH_PREFIX to your working dir)
+You can change parameters inside the bash file to run different systems.
+Change the following variables for your use:

+- `PATH_PREFIX`: set to your working directory.
+- `python_handle`: set to the python handle which is either python or python3.
+- `DEVICE`: set to your prefered device type to run training and inference.
+- `TRAIN_DATASET`: name to the dataset used, necessary for the path.
+Change it if using another dataset and make sure the dataset is found at ./datasets/CUSTOM_DATASET.
+By default it's MockUp.
+- `MODEL`: base model for didots.
+Use either BART or T5.
+- `LLM_BASE`: name of LLM that was used to created the synthetic dataset to train didots on.
+- `PEFT`: List of training setups to cycle through for training and evaluation.
+- `SETTINGS`: List of prompt settings to cycle through for training and evaluation.

 Some bash files are already prepared for

 - Training T5 instead of BART: `recipes/distill_llm_T5_Mistral_7B.sh`
 - Training on different synthetic dataset:
+    - `/recipes/distill_llm_BART_Mistral_7B.sh`
     - `recipes/distill_llm_BART_Phi3.sh`
     - `recipes/distill_llm_BART_Llama3.sh`

 ### **Evaluating Multiple Systems**

 If you have already trained models and want to evaluate multiple systems fill in the `SYSTEMS_PATHS` in `./scripts/main_eval.py` with an entry for each system.

-For example:
+For example for the system 'DiDOTS_BART_MISTRAL_KB':
 ```
 SYSTEMS_PATHS = {
             'DiDOTS_BART_MISTRAL_KB':{